Krezme/Building-System/README.md

 When adding the Building Slot prefab (Assets / Building Slot / Building Slot.prefab) make sure that it is under the Building slot manager

+## How to edit HouseUpgradeInfo

+Navigate to Assets / ScriptableObjects / HouseUpgradeInfo / <"Desired Scriptable Object You want to change">

+The Scriptable Objects Contain:

+Building Name -> The building name
+House Prefab -> The building prefab to spawn
+Wood Cost -> The Wood required for building
+Stone Cost -> The Stone required for building
+Metal Cost -> The Metal required for building

+NextHouses (List) -> Any "HouseUpgradeInfo" placed here will be shown as upgrades to this house

+### ATTENTION!
+The Default HouseUpgradeInfo does not require anything else other than HouseUpgradeInfos inside of NextHouses

 ## Extra Features

 Branding upgrade paths for buildings